PeanutFIsh/PC-9000/README.md

     - [DONE] Troobleshoot DowSM problems
     - [DONE] Ask before booting on diskette
     - [DONE] Model Name : PC-9000A
-    - Real-time Hardware Modifier (RAM/ROM Manipulation, Full-control on the computer)
+    - [WIP] Real-time Hardware Controller (RAM/ROM Manipulation, Full-control on the computer)
     - [DONE] Update on Phonics A2 BIOS (BIOS V4)
   - New OS incomings such as :
     - Wendows 95